 However, the Sunday First Team had a great season and was unlucky to finish with 2 Runners Up medals.
 Managed by Narinder Gill and Assistant Jess Gill we finished Runners Up in the League, our highest ever finish, and only missed out by 1 point to Welsh Tavern.
 It came down to the last 2 games of the season.
-We beat The Sun 2-0 with goals from Jess Gill and Boota Singh (scored with a memorable goal as he carried the ball all the way from our half to theirs), but Welsh won too the following week.
-In the Kent Cup we reached the Quarter Finals and had to travel to Ramsgate to be beaten 2-0 by Hotel De Ville - a young Gadget Dale made his debut that day.
-We also reached the Reporter Cup Final again (5th appearance) by beating Old Comrades 2-1 in the Semis courtesy of goals by Boota Singh and Balbir Biela, but were outplayed by Shorne FC in the final @ The Fleet, who beat us 4-0.
+We beat The Sun 2-0 with goals from Jess Gill and Boota Singh, but Welsh won too the following week.
+In the Kent Cup we reached the Quarter Finals and had to travel to Ramsgate to be beaten 2-0 by Hotel De Ville.
+We also reached the Reporter Cup Final again (5 th appearance) by beating Old Comrades 2-1 in the Semis courtesy of goals by Boota Singh and Balbir Biela, but were outplayed by Shorne FC in the final, who beat us 4-0.

 This was the year we spanked our fiercest rivals GSA Erith (managed by a Guru’s former player Cooksie Nijjer) 6-1 at Birmingham ‘s KFF tournament.
 We started the tournament with a 4-3 after extra time win against the much fancied home side Mahal Warriors Birmingham.
 2 goals a piece from Jess Gill and Balbir Biela saw them off.
 In the second round we won 4-1 against Apna Southall goals from Jess Gill, Jugjit Sian, Jaspal Thind and Jaswinder Bhens saw us through.
 The stage was now set for the Semi Final showdown with GSA.
 GSA were favourites going into this game as a packed crowd watched this one with anticipated excitement…..the Guru’s did not disappoint.
 Our non-Asian Wayne Darshmoses was at his best in this game and banged in a hat-trick including an overhead kick.
 Jess Gill, Balbir Biela and Jigjit Sian added the other 3 goals…..GURUS 6 GSA 1.
 The Final was a bit of an anti-climax for us and we were beaten by Bradford 4-1, Jagjot Tiwana got the consolation goal.